What is a Thyroid Lump or Nodule?

 - Pain on swallowing

-What are some of the risks of surgery?
+What are some of the risks of thyroid surgery?

 Thyroidectomy is generally a safe surgical procedure.
 However some patients may experience minor complications.
 These include: